Hartley Shawcross

 Hartley William Shawcross, Baron Shawcross, GBE, PC, QC (4 February 1902 – 10 July 2003), known from 1945 to 1959 as Sir Hartley Shawcross, was an English barrister and Labour politician who served as the lead British prosecutor at the Nuremberg War Crimes tribunal.
-He also served as Britain's principal delegate to the United Nations immediately after the Second World War and as Attorney General for England and Wales.
+He also served as Britain's principal delegate to the United Nations immediately after the Second World War and as Attorney General for England.

 Early life

-Hartley William Shawcross was born in Giessen, Germany, elder son of British parents, John Shawcross, MA (Oxon) (1871-1966) and Hilda Constance (died 1942), daughter of G. Asser.
+Hartley William Shawcross was born in Giessen, Germany, elder son of British parents, John Shawcross, MA (Oxon) (1871–1966) and Hilda Constance (died 1942), daughter of G. Asser.
 At this time, his father was teaching English at Giessen University.
-His younger brother, Christopher (1905-1973), was a barrister and Labour party politician.
+His younger brother, Christopher (1905–1973), was a barrister and Labour party politician.
 Shawcross attended Dulwich College, the London School of Economics and the University of Geneva and read for the Bar at Gray's Inn, where he won first-class honours.

 Career

 During his initial career as a barrister, Shawcross was part of the legal team hired by the colliery owners at the inquiry into the Gresford Colliery disaster in 1934, Stafford Cripps in counterpart representing the miners' union.

-He joined the Labour Party and was Member of Parliament for St Helens, Lancashire from 1945 to 1958, being appointed to be Attorney General in 1945 until 1951.
+He joined the Labour Party and was Member of Parliament for St Helens, Lancashire, from 1945 to 1958, being appointed to be Attorney General in 1945 until 1951.
 In 1946, when debating the repeal of laws against trade unions in the House of Commons, Shawcross allegedly said "We are the masters now", a phrase that came to haunt him.

-He was knighted in 1945 upon his appointment as Attorney-General and named Chief Prosecutor for the United Kingdom at the Nuremberg Trials.
+He was knighted in 1945 upon his appointment as Attorney-General and named Chief Prosecutor for the United Kingdom at the Nuremberg trials.